projekt0n/github-nvim-theme/Usage.md

 ### Neovim specific modules

 The following modules are enabled by default only when on neovim, `diagnostic`, `native_lsp`, `treesitter`.
-These modules are part of the core neovim experience and are liked to by other modules.
+These modules are part of the core neovim experience and are linked to by other modules.
 This also means that they will still be enabled when setting `module_default` to `false`.

 ### Extended modules